Gabriel Iancu

-Gabriel Cristian Iancu ([gabriˈel kristiˈan ˈjaŋku]; born 15 April 1994) is a Romanian professional footballer who plays as a forward or an attacking midfielder for Liga I club Hermannstadt, on loan from Russian Premier League club Akhmat Grozny.
+Gabriel Cristian Iancu ([gabriˈel kristiˈan ˈjaŋku]; born 15 April 1994) is a Romanian professional footballer who plays as a forward or an attacking midfielder for Liga I club Farul Constanța.

-Iancu began his senior career at Viitorul Constanța in 2011, and at age 18 returned to FCSB where he was previously a junior.
+Iancu began his senior career at Viitorul Constanța in 2011, and at age 18 returned to Steaua București where he was previously a junior.
 He won six trophies with the latter, but has since had multiple brief spells since leaving the capital in 2015.
 On his second stint at Viitorul, Iancu aided to a league title in the 2016–17 season, and on his third netted 18 times to become the top scorer of the 2019–20 Liga I. He has competed professionally in three countries apart from his own, namely Turkey, Poland and Russia.

 Internationally, Iancu represented the Romania national team at several youth levels including the under-21 side, before going on to record his debut for the seniors in 2020.